We are all stories in the end.

-It was at this precise moment, her hand slammed against her mouth, that Sophia realized every single person in that bus had transformed into ghosts of all different shapes and colors.
+It was at this exact moment, her hand slammed against her mouth, that Sophia realized every single person in that bus had transformed into ghosts of all different shapes and colors.

-That’s a lie, of course.
-Sophia was still a gangly skinny human-shaped twenty-four year old who turned an even whiter shade of white when the driver walked over to reveal he had transformed too, but not into a ghostly blob, oh my no!
+Or that’s what she feared, but no, that wasn’t the case.
+Sophia was still a gangly skinny human-shaped twenty-four year old who turned an even whiter shade of white when the driver walked over to reveal he had transformed too, but not into a ghostly blob, oh no.

 “Well then,” he said, perplexed, “that wasn’t supposed to happen yet.”
 He turned to Sophia, and at her stricken gawking expression, he looked to his now literally boney hands and frowned further.
 “Ah.
 This wasn’t supposed to happen yet, either.”

 He looked back at her, nervously.

 “You look very handsome!”
 Chatty exclaimed, lacking any social awareness whatsoever.